TheBeruriahIncident/leafbyte/android/README.md

 Some useful commands:
 - `./gradlew useLatestVersions` to update dependencies
 - `./gradlew buildHealth` to check for dependency issues
-- `./gradlew ktlintFormat` to auto-format
+- `./gradlew ktlintFormat` to check for ktlint issues and auto-format
+- `./gradlew detekt` to check for detekt issues